 You can see sample business gas tariffs below from the UK’s largest energy companies.
 These prices are based on deemed rates and thus are the highest price you’d ever likely pay (although sometimes companies will charge even more for out-of-contract plans).

 Business Gas Prices*

 (Pence per day)

-* Notes about tariff comparison (Updated 25/01/2017): Prices were believed accurate at the time of publication (25 January 2017) and are based on small non-daily meter users based on deemed contract rates and include standing charge and price per kwh.
+* Notes about tariff comparison (Updated 27/09/2017): Prices were believed accurate at the time of publication (27 September 2017) and are based on small non-daily meter users based on deemed contract rates and include standing charge and price per kwh (unit price).
 If prices varied by region, then prices are based on London.
+If consumption was included, the price is for consumption below 73,200kWh per year.
 The first 6 companies are one of the big six energy companies.
 Data sources can be found at the bottom of this page.
 Getting a quote for a fixed term contract should result in much lower rates.
 While we attempted to provide the most accurate information possible we take no responsibility for any inaccurate pricing displayed here.
 Contracts and prices are the sole prerogative of the energy companies themselves and we have no control over them.